proftsec/proftsec-site/content/projects/emerging-technologies&research/_index.md

 - **Post-quantum cryptography techniques**
 - **Threat modeling and security forecasting** using real-world case studies

-🔗 *Continue to hands-on projects within this category to explore the latest innovations in cybersecurity research and emerging technologies.*
+🔗 *Continue to hands-on projects within this category to explore the latest innovations in cybersecurity research and emerging technologies.
+Projects in this section are labeled ETR-1, ETR-2, and so on to reflect your progress through this domain.*